sifive/wake/share/doc/wake/basic_wake_tutorial.md

 * `/.` Division Operator
 * `^.` Exponent Operator

-* Below function  double takes an argment x and gives the output by multiplying the x by 2
+* Below function  double takes an argment x and gives the output by multiplying the x by 2.
 ```
 def double x = 2*x
 ```

-* Below function triple takes an argument x and gives the output by multiplying the x by 3
+* Below function triple takes an argument x and gives the output by multiplying the x by 3.
 ```
 def triple x = 3*x
 ```

-* Function inc increments the values by 1 and returns the value
+* Function inc increments the values by 1 and returns the value.
 ```
 def inc x = x+1
 ```

-* Function adda takes an argument of type string and concatenates it with b and gives the output. `{ }` is the string interpolation operator
+* Function adda takes an argument of type string and concatenates it with b and gives the output. `{ }` is the string interpolation operator.
 ```
 def adda s = "{s}b"
 ```

-* Function times4 takes an argument x and applies the function double twice on x
+* You can use parenthesis to nest function calls.
+Function times4 takes an argument x and applies the function double twice on x.
 ```
 def times4 x = double (double x)
 ```

-* Adds 2 integer values and gives out the result
+* Adds 2 integer values and gives out the result.
 ```
 def sumadd x y = x+y
 ```